 Above: Right off the bat, comparing the two newspaper

-pages and accompanying photos above, it is easy to detect how these two entirely different 'Irene Bolams' appeared in the
+pages and accompanying photos above, it is easy to detect how three entirely different 'Irene Bolams' appeared in the series.

-series.
-As you will see below, this was done in order to make its readers believe they were one in the same person.
-Below
+The 'yellow journalism' effort took place in order to make the paper's readers believe they were all one in the same person.

-are clear images of both in younger and older forms:
+Below are clear images of two of the different Irene Bolams in younger and older forms:

 |Non Gervais-Irene, "1940"